NiranjanVedhachalam/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

-JK flipflop is implemented using verilog and validating their functionality using their functional tables.
+JK flipflop is implemented using verilog and their functionality using their functional tables is validated.